-Every student is required by Illinois State code to have a medical examination before entering Kindergarten and again before 6th grade.
+Every student is required by Illinois State code to have a medical examination before entering Kindergarten and again before 6th and 9th grade.
 The physical form should be turned into the office before school begins.
 No student will be allowed to remain in school if these forms are not completed and on file by the first full day of attendance for the current school year.
 School physicals are current for one full year from the date on which the physical was performed.
 All physicals must be completed on the current form issued by the Illinois Department of Human Services.
 No physical will be accepted unless the parent health history section has been completed and signed.
 All required immunizations must also be current as mandated by the code from the Illinois Department of Human Services.

-In addition, the school nurse performs mandated vision/hearing screenings on students in the following groups: preschool, kindergarten, second grade, special education, new students, transfer students, and all teacher referrals.
+In addition, the school nurse performs mandated vision and/or hearing screenings on students in the following groups: PK through 3rd grade, 8th grade, special education, new students, transfer students, and all teacher referrals.
 Screenings begin in October and continue throughout the school year.
 Students with an optometrist's examination conducted within the past 12 months and a report on file may be exempt from screening.

-Illinois School Code requires all students entering kindergarten and second grades to provide proof of a dental examination completed within the last 18 months.
-The dental form must be turned in no later than May 15, 2019.
+Illinois School Code requires all students entering kindergarten, second, sixth, and ninth grades to provide proof of a dental examination completed within the last 18 months.
+The dental form must be turned in no later than May 15 of the year they enter kindergarten, second, sixth, and ninth grade.
+Failure to present proof allows the school to hold the child's report card until the student presents: (1) proof of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.

 State law requires an eye exam by a licensed vision provider for students entering kindergarten or any student entering an Illinois school for the first time.
 The exam may be completed within one year prior to the deadline date of October 15th.
+Failure to present proof by the first day of school, allows the school to hold the student's report card until the student presents: (1) proof of a completed eye examination, or (2) that an eye examination will take place within 60 days after October 15.